Traversio

 • if the server returns attributes without a file size, the helper throws SSHSFTPResumeError.remoteFileSizeUnavailable

-If you want a bounded amount of write pipelining on one handle, increase maxConcurrentWrites:
+For bounded write pipelining on one handle, increase maxConcurrentWrites:

 try await sftp.writeFile(